jiangwenyuan/nuster/README.md

 **context:** *backend*, *listen*

-Define cache rule to specify cache creating conditions, cache properties.
+Define rule to specify cache/nosql creating conditions, properties.
 At least one rule should be defined.

 ```
 nuster cache on